MicrosoftDocs/azure-docs/articles/storsimple/storsimple-8000-manage-service.md

 * You can no longer manage your devices from the classic portal.

 * The existing Azure Service Management (ASM) PowerShell cmdlets are not supported.
 Update the scripts to manage your devices through the Azure Resource Manager.
-For more information, go to the [script samples using Azure Resource Manager SDK](https://github.com/anoobbacker/storsimpledevicemgmttools).
+For more information, go to the [Use Azure Resource Manager SDK-based scripts to manage StorSimple devices](storsimple-8000-automation-azurerm-scripts.md).

 * Your service and device configuration are retained.
 All your volumes and backups are also transitioned to the Azure portal.